 - The slavery exhibit had a very long line, as did the gift shop.
 Plan accordingly.
 The exhibits go from bottom to top – so slavery is in the basement (as well as the restaurant – the food was bland the day I went) and the other exhibits are on the 3rd and 4th floor.
 The 2nd floor is a good place to just sit and catch your breath or to meet up with your group if you get separated.

-- If you don’t want to eat in the restaurant (entrees range from $12-15 on average) there are a plethora of food trucks parked along the avenue in front of the museum.
+- If you don’t want to eat in the restaurant (entrees ranged from $12-15 on average) there are a plethora of food trucks parked along the avenue in front of the museum.
 You can also plan to eat a nice brunch before or dinner after your visit.

-- The museum is accessible by public transportation, but should you decide to drive, you should download the ParkMobile app so you can replenish your parking meter on your phone.
+- The museum is accessible by public transportation, but should you decide to drive download the ParkMobile app so you can replenish your parking meter on your phone.

 Have you visited the National Museum of African American History yet?
 What was your favorite part of the museum?
-What strategies do you recommend for navigating the museum?
-Share your thoughts in the comments.
+Share, like, subscribe, comment!